Michael's Last Dundies: Production

 "Michael's Last Dundies" marked Will Ferrell's second appearance on The Office.

 "Michael's Last Dundies" was written and directed by co-executive producer Mindy Kaling, the first time that she has both directed and written an episode of the series.
 Kaling was also the writer of the second season episode "The Dundies", an episode to which "Michael's Last Dundies" serves as a sequel in many ways.
 The episode was originally titled "Goodbye, Michael Part 1" before NBC announced that "Goodbye, Michael" would be an extended 36-minute episode and this episode was re-titled "Michael's Last Dundies".
 In the episode, a cue card features Dwight's last name spelled incorrectly as "Shrute".
 Kaling later admitted on Twitter that she had spelled the name that way "in every script I've written since 'Hot Girl'."

 The episode is the second of Will Ferrell's four-episode guest stint on the series.
 Ferrell signed on to appear in Carell's final three episodes, and the first episode without Carell, "The Inner Circle", to make Carell's transition easier.
 Ferrell initially called the producers and offered to appear in a few episodes in Carell's last season, because he is "a fan and wanted to commemorate Carell’s swan song".
 He had previously starred alongside Carell, in the 2004 film, Anchorman: The Legend of Ron Burgundy.

 The Season Seven DVD contains a number of deleted scenes from this episode.
-Notable cut scenes include Michael talking about his last Dundies using comedians as metaphors, Dwight booing Deangelo in order to adequately prepare him for his actual speech, various clips from the actual Dundies awards and of people accepting their awards, a cut scene featuring a video of Michael interviewing Danny Cordray (Timothy Olyphant) at his house, and Andy talking to Erin about loading the printer so that she can take her mind off of Gabe.
+Notable cut scenes include Michael talking about his last Dundies using David Letterman routines as examples, Dwight booing Deangelo in order to adequately prepare him for his actual speech, Phyllis and Angela accepting their awards, Michael interviewing Danny Cordray (Timothy Olyphant) at his house, and Andy talking to Erin about loading the printer so that she can take her mind off of Gabe.